 The Board unanimously accepted the Dutch Cricketers’ Association as new members of FICA.

-The Employment Report, covering the 2016/17 report period, is based on analysis of significant statistical data research, including quantitative and qualitative surveying of more than 300 current professional and international players from all nine FICA member countries.
+FICA has today released its Men’s Global Employment Report 2020.
+The Report, covering the 2018/19 (pre Covid-19) report period, is based on analysis of significant statistical data research, including qualitative and quantitative surveying of more than 277 current men’s professional and international players from all nine FICA member countries.

 Tim Southee and Sophie Devine were acknowledged as the recipients of

 The Players’ Cap and CPA Players’ Award respectively, in an

 This story was published in the Police News April 2020 edition (by Ellen Brook)

 Katie Perkins: a White Fern with a Heart of Gold